JALin2000/JALin2000.github.io/index.md

 ## News

 - **[Aug.
 2024]** My internship paper "Enhancing Port Automation: A Novel Object Detection Pipeline for Container Ship Bays" is accepted by 2024 IEEE Sensors Conference!
-Thanks for those who help and guide me through the way!
+Thanks for those who helped and guided me through the way!
 - **[Apr.
 2024]** I start my semester project about the policy optimization of model predictive control in IfA in ETH Zürich!
 - **[Oct.
 2023]** I start my 6-month internship as a 3D mapping intern in ABB Schweiz!
 - **[Sep.
 2023]** Our paper about skeletal action recognition is submitted to arXiv.